 This is my favorite time of year for crafting.
 These three Christmas DIY decorations were so much fun to make.
 I hope you will make them too!

-The second Christmas DIY decorations project I made are these painted red trees.
+The second Christmas DIY decorations project I made is these painted red trees.

-The third project I made are these painted ornaments.
+The third project I made is these painted ornaments.